Carnegie Science Center Celebrates Black History Month

 Image courtesy of Joshua Franzos

-NEW MODEL!
-The Hill District Home of Daisy Lampkin, a Famous Suffragist:
+The Hill District Home of Daisy Lampkin, a Famous Suffragist

 Daisy Lampkin, a dynamic Pittsburgh woman who was a leader in the civil rights and women’s suffrage movements and who lived on Webster Avenue in Pittsburgh for most of her adult life is the Miniature Railroad & Village honoree in 2020.
 Mrs. Lampkin started her public career in 1912 and her priorities were organizing efforts to end discrimination against and oppression of all African Americans and specifically Black women.
 She was active in many civil, political, community, and church-affiliated groups and blazed the trail for women in the National Republican Party and National Association for the Advancement of Colored People.
 During her tenure as a stockholder and executive at the Pittsburgh Courier newspaper, she led it to become the most widely distributed Black publication in the nation.
 Mrs. Lampkin also led a fundraising effort in Allegheny County to raise $2 million in war bonds to support the United States during WWII.
 A model of the Lampkin’s three-story home in the Hill District — which served as her headquarters for teas, meetings, and strategic planning —and a figure in her likeness are now on display in the Miniature Railroad.
 She made an indelible mark on the future of Black Americans and American history, and the Science Center is proud to recognize her legacy in this way.